Hin Leong

-Hin Leong Trading is a commodity trading corporation registered and headquartered in Singapore that was founded in 1963 by Lim Oon Kuin.
-One of Singapore's largest independent oil traders, Hin Leong filed for bankruptcy protection in April 2020.
+Hin Leong Trading was a commodity trading corporation registered and headquartered in Singapore that was founded in 1963 by Lim Oon Kuin.
+One of Singapore's largest independent oil traders, the firm collapsed in 2020 amid allegations of $800 million in undisclosed losses.
+Hin Leong filed for bankruptcy protection in April 2020.

 Operations

 In December 2010, Hin Leong announced plans to build Singapore's fourth oil refinery.
 In 2014, the company announced plans to file for an initial public offering (IPO) but cancelled those plans by the end of the same year.